42Shawn/42shawn.github.io/_pages/about.md

 I regularly serve as PC member, and reviewer for multiple international conferences and journals such as CVPR, ICCV, ICML, NeurIPS, WSDM, NeuroComputing, Information Sciences, TMM, TCSVT, and TKDE.

+I am open to collaborations on interesting research projects :blush:

 _Besides research, I am a contract photographer for Shutterstock Images and Getty Images, and here is my [portfolio](https://500px.com.cn/shang)._
 <!-- > Motto: Wir müssen wissen, wir werden wissen!     -->